10 Things We'll All Be Better at Post-Pandemic

 “The coronavirus situation presents an important opportunity to educate the public on the value of a well-funded, well-supported public health system.”

-“Having said that, I do think the effects of this will cause us to be more aware of hygiene and personal preventative measures, at least for the coming disease cycles, which could help to slow the spread a bit.”
+But it’s likely that at least some of these healthy habits will stick, Davis adds: “Having said that, I do think the effects of this will cause us to be more aware of hygiene and personal preventative measure.”

-The economic impact of the coronavirus epidemic is dire.
-In time it may also be a financial wakeup call for a nation that MarketWatch declared is “horrendous at managing money.”
+The dire economic impact of the coronavirus epidemic may be a financial wakeup call for a nation that MarketWatch declared is “horrendous at managing money.”

 The coronavirus isn’t keeping us from exercising — it’s simply changing the way many of us go about it.
 With local gyms and major fitness chains temporarily closing their doors, more people are turning to streaming services, apps, and equipment they can use to stay in shape at home.